 However, it can do well in medium indirect light too.
 But keep in mind that the lower the light exposure, the slower the plant growth will be.

-You may also like: How to care for a dracaena outdoors
+You may also like: How Big Can Dracaena Get

 How Much Light Does a Dracaena Marginata Need?